 Revenue from sales is considered to be a significant account to the Company's financial statements because the amount recorded directly impact the Company's annual profit and loss.
-In addition, volatility in the prices of the main raw materials for production and the competition in the rolled and sheet aluminium production industry, and this has directly affected the sales of the Company.
-I therefore focused on the recognition of sales income, especially timing of revenue recognition.
+In addition, volatility in the prices of the main raw materials for production and the competition in the rolled and sheet aluminium production industry has directly affected the sales.
+I therefore focused on the recognition of sales income, particularly on the occurrence of sales and the timing of revenue recognition.